Prayer: Christianity

-It is customary among Christians to end prayers with "In Jesus' name, Amen" or more commonly, with the sign of the cross while saying the Trinitarian formula.
-The most commonly used closure of prayer in Christianity is "Amen" (from a Hebrew adverb used as a statement of affirmation or agreement, usually translated as so be it).
+It is customary among Christians to end prayers with "In Jesus' name, Amen" or, more commonly, with the sign of the cross while saying the Trinitarian formula.
+The most commonly used closure of prayer in Christianity is "Amen" (from a Hebrew adverb used as a statement of affirmation or agreement, usually translated as "so be it").

-In the Latin Church of the Catholic Church, probably the most common is the Rosary; in the Eastern Christianity (including the Eastern Catholic Churches of the Catholic Church and Eastern Orthodox Church), the Jesus Prayer.
+In the Latin Church of the Catholic Church, probably the most common prayer is the Rosary; in the Eastern Christianity (including the Eastern Catholic Churches of the Catholic Church and Eastern Orthodox Church), the Jesus Prayer.
 The Jesus Prayer is also often repeated as part of the meditative hesychasm practice in Eastern Christianity.

 Latin Catholic tradition includes specific prayers and devotions as acts of reparation which do not involve a petition for a living or deceased beneficiary, but aim to repair the sins of others, e.g. for the repair of the sin of blasphemy performed by others.

-Christians send prayer requests to the Church of Holy Sepulcher in Jerusalem, where Jesus Christ was crucified, laid to rest, and resurrected.
-It is significant because of groundbreaking miracles.
-Miracles witnessed by the faithful, agreed on by historians and archaeologists.
-The Bible records miracles tied to Jesus’ crucifixion, burial, and resurrection at the site on which the Church of the Holy Sepulcher is built.
+Christians send prayer requests to the Church of the Holy Sepulchre in Jerusalem, where Jesus Christ was crucified, laid to rest, and resurrected.
+It is significant because of groundbreaking miracles witnessed by the faithful and agreed on by historians and archaeologists.
+The Bible records miracles tied to Jesus' crucifixion, burial, and resurrection at the site on which the Church of the Holy Sepulchre is built.